zinzy/My-Digital-Garden/_notes/Piano practice strategy.md

 ---
 ---
-Piano mastery requires consistency, and my brain doesn't like that word.
+Piano mastery requires consistency, and my brain doesn't like that at all.
+I've been known to run on musical talent, and combined with the formal musical training I had as a child, I run the risk of [[Coasting]] through my piano journey.